peters/ILRepack.MSBuild.Task/README.md

             PrimaryAssemblyFile
         </td>
         <td>
-            Used in conjunction with Interalize to specify the main assembly filename
+            Used in conjunction with Internalize to specify the main assembly filename
         </td>
     </tr>
 	<tr>